Kang the Conqueror: Uncanny Inhumans and All-New, All-Different Marvel

 Before the Inhuman king Black Bolt destroys the city of Attilan to release Terrigen Mist throughout the world, he sends his son Ahura away for Kang to foster.
-Black Bolt later releases a small amount of Terrigen Mist to activate Ahura's terrigenesis and activate his Inhuman ability.
+Black Bolt later releases a small amount of Terrigen Mist to activate Ahura's Terrigenesis.
 While Ahura is going through the change, Black Bolt asks Kang to save his son from the coming end of all things, which Kang agrees to on the condition that the son remain permanently in his care.

-While taunting the Inhumans' efforts to find Ahura, another Kang emerges under the alias of "Mister Gryphon", claiming that he has become splintered into various alternate versions of himself as a result of recent temporal disruptions.
+While taunting the Inhumans' efforts to find Ahura, another Kang emerges under the alias of Mister Gryphon, claiming that he has become splintered into various alternate versions of himself as a result of recent temporal disruptions.
 With this Kang confined to the present, he mounts a massive assault on the Avengers with the aid of Equinox and a reprogrammed Vision, intending to use Mjölnir's time-traveling ability to return to his era, but is defeated.

 When Vision abducts Kang's infant self in an attempt to defeat him, the latter, split into increasingly divergent versions of himself by the fractured state of time, retaliates by attacking various Avengers in their infant states.
 A possible future version of Kang saves key Avengers from his past self's attack by bringing them into Limbo until Hercules acquires an amulet from a former Fate that protects him from Kang's assault.
 During a battle inside a temple in Vietnam, the Wasp goes to place baby Kang back where he belongs.
 Kang is subsequently defeated.

 During the "Infinity Countdown" storyline, Kang the Conqueror gains knowledge of the calamity that would come if the Infinity Gems were to be gathered in the same location again.
-To prevent this from occurring, he abducts Adam Warlock, convinces him to help secure the Soul Gem in exchange for the Time Gem, and sends him back in time to receive counsel from Kang's Rama-Tut counterpart.
+To prevent this from occurring, he abducts Adam Warlock, convinces him to help secure the Soul Gem in exchange for the Time Gem, and sends him back in time to receive counsel from Rama-Tut.

 Fresh start and Kang the Conqueror solo series

 In the "Pottersville" arc of the Doctor Doom solo series, Kang is shown to be tethered to Doom in a quantum entanglement, appearing at random times throughout the series conversing with the Latverian despot.
 This is later revealed to be a ploy by Kang, as by aiding Doom in saving the world Kang is actually making the world easier for himself to conquer in two hundred years' time.
 In the solo series Kang the Conqueror, Kang rewrites history by manipulating a younger version of him to go through all of his previous identities – Iron Lad, Scarlet Centurion, Pharaoh Rama-Tut, and finally Kang – into becoming the purest form of would-be conqueror, resurrecting Ravonna by giving her the ability of reincarnation.

-During the "Venom War" storyline, it is revealed that Kang the Conqueror created the Ruckus symbiote from a sample of Bedlam, a possible future version of Eddie Brock.